Geek Squad email scam: All there is to know in 2024 | NordVPN (2024)

 Does Geek Squad look at your files? ›

-For example, our Geek Squad Agents are trained to never access data on a customer's device provided to Geek Squad for service except in limited circ*mstances, and only to the extent necessary to perform the service, such when you ask us to recover your data.
+For example, our Geek Squad Agents are trained to never access data on a customer's device provided to Geek Squad for service except in limited circumstances, and only to the extent necessary to perform the service, such when you ask us to recover your data.

 How much is a Geek Squad subscription? ›